apache/spark/connector/connect/server/Design-For-Async-API.md

 For the JVM client, the implementation class of the Scala Future object can be obtained by calling the method of the Async series.

+For the Python client, the implementation class of the Python Future object can be obtained by calling the method of the Async series.

 The progress and results of asynchronous calls can be queried through this class.

 ### protobuf definition